jeguglie/MatchApp/README.md

 Node.js - Express - React - PostgreSQL - Semantic UI

 ## Demo
+You can test the app [here](https://matchappli.herokuapp.com) You can use three pre-filled profiles :
+user1@gmail.com - user2@gmail.com with password 345102.jJ .
 500 random profiles are generated with Faker.js
 - Avatar
 - Username